- dit is the masculine form

 Quoting from Denis Beauregard’s article from Francogene.com

-“A “dit name” is an alias given to a family name.
+“A “dit name” is an alias or given to a family name.
 Compared to other alias or a.k.a. that are given to one specific person, the dit names will be given to many persons.
-It seems the usage exists almost only in France, New France and in Scotland where we find clans or septs.”
+It seems the usage exists in France, New France and in Scotland where we find clans or septs.”.
+You can find them in Pre-Revolution military and church vital records.

 Example: Pierre Verger dit Bertaut.
-IN this case, Bertaut is the ‘also know as’ name, but in other cases it might be something different.
+IN this case, Bertaut is the ‘also known as’ name, but in other cases it might be something different.
 Why are there ‘dit’ names?
 Which name do you record as the ‘true’ surname?
 It can be complicated, especially if one is used in one record, while the other is recorded in a different document.
-Though ‘dit’ names are used in France, most of them seem to be widely used in French Canada.
+Though ‘dit’ names are used in France, especially in pre-revolution military records, most of them seem to be widely used in French Canada.
 If you’ve been tracing your ancestors in Québec, you, most likely, have come across “dit” names.

 I highly recommend reading Denis Beauregard’s article explaining ‘dit’ names and spelling variations.